hucllm-workshop/hucllm-workshop.github.io/index.md

 We welcome non-archival submissions through two tracks.

 <ul>
-<li><b>(1) Extended Abstract:</b> You can submit an extended abstract of work not published elsewhere, of length 2-4 pages + 2 pages for references.
+<li><b>(1) Extended Abstract (2-4 pages) or Full Length Short (4 pages) and Long (8 pages) Papers:</b> You can submit an extended abstract of work not published elsewhere, of length 2-4 pages or full-length short (4 pages) or long (8 pages) papers.
 This can include position papers, or early stage work that would benefit from peer feedback.
 These submissions will also be peer-reviewed in a double-blind fashion, similar to the archival papers.
 Please use the OpenReview submission links below for submission of non-archival (extended abstract).</li>

 <li><b>(2) Published Papers:</b> Work previously published, or accepted to be published elsewhere (e.g., ACL Findings) can also be submitted to the non-archival track, along with details about the venue or journal where it is accepted, and a link to the archived version, if available.
 These papers will be reviewed in a single-blind fashion, and will be reviewed only for the fit to the workshop theme, and do not have any page limits.
 Please use this <b>google form (<a href="https://forms.gle/ffwovoMhBm6vLhV17">https://forms.gle/ffwovoMhBm6vLhV17</a>)</b> for submission of non-archival (published papers).</li>
 </ul>